 Once you’ve determined your risks and found the right partner, it’s important to plan ahead.
-Like any collaboration, outsourcing works best with clear goals, budgets, and deadlines.
+Like any collaboration, outsourcing web development works best with clear goals, budgets, and deadlines in place.
 At Mooncascade, we like to establish our clients’ needs early on and include them in our contracts.
 This is also a good time to prioritize features, think about scaling, and generate estimates for each stage of the development process.

 Keep in mind that while development and design are often outsourced to different providers, development itself can also be split into multiple projects.
 For example, we’ve worked on products where we handled the initial desktop development and another partner took care of mobile views.
 Here too, communication and planning are key for success.
 Everyone should be able to communicate directly, without intermediaries.
 Whether you have four developers from one company or two developers from two companies collaborating, the goal should still be the same: working as one to create the best product possible.

-Finally, when creating your budget, don’t forget to ask your partner about less obvious—but equally important—costs like QA testing, security, and onboarding.
+Finally, when creating your budget, don’t forget to ask your partner about less obvious, but equally important costs – things like QA testing, security, and onboarding.
 These all take time and money to accomplish and are essential parts of any successful web development project.
-If you’re working with an experienced development company, they’ll help you figure all of this out in the planning stage rather than surprise you with it after things have gotten started.
+If you’re working with an experienced development company, they’ll help you figure all of this out in the planning stage, rather than surprise you with it after things have gotten started.

 3. Communication and adaptability matter.

-Just as important as planning is communication.
+Just as important as planning when outsourcing web development, is communication.
 Though you want to think ahead as much as possible, the reality of building a web product is that things change and unexpected issues always come up.
 That’s why maintaining a transparent approach to communication throughout the project is essential.

 Clients will expect development updates and developers will expect business updates.
 Whenever we work with a partner, we use a variety of tools to make this happen.
 Demo meetings allow us to show clients what we’ve built so far and make sure we’re on the right track.
 Retrospective meetings help us review our processes and communication and see if anything needs to be improved.
 We also use Jira boards, standup meetings, and code reviews to manage and report on progress along the way.
 Not only do these kinds of practices allow both sides to get regular feedback on how the project is advancing, they help catch and fix issues early, too.

 Another key part of communication is adaptability.
 When things aren’t working well with a certain approach or configuration, remember that change is always an option.
-If you’re working with a quality outsourcing partner, they’ll provide you with a project manager to facilitate this.
+If you’re outsourcing web development to a quality partner, it’s highly likely that they’ll provide you with a project manager to facilitate this.
 Say a client and part of the development team aren’t getting along.
-One thing we’ll try in a case like this is to have our project manager switch out one or more developers for another.
+One thing we’ll try in a case like this is to have our project manager switch out one or more developers for different personnel.
 Sometimes a fresh face can make all the difference between a poor group dynamic and a productive one.

 4. Close partnerships build great products.

-One final point to keep in mind is that successful outsourcing works as a partnership, not just any old business transaction.
+One final point to keep in mind is that outsourcing web development successfully calls for a partnership, not just any old business transaction.
 Ideally, both the development team and the client should think, plan, and work together.
 If you’re partnering with freelancers, for example, try bringing them into the office.
 This can help build trust, maintain good communication, and create unexpected learning benefits on both sides.

 Something we always do at Mooncascade is offer our clients a project manager and tester in addition to developers.
 Having a project manager on hand allows our developers to focus 100% on development and helps our team deliver higher quality products more quickly.
-Project managers also generate plenty of added value by handling administrative tasks, making sure developers have a consistent flow of work ahead of them, taking some of the workload away from the client, and generally helping the collaboration run smoothly.
+Project managers also generate plenty of added value by handling administrative tasks, making sure developers have a consistent flow of work ahead of them.
+This takes some of the workload away from the client, and generally helps keep the collaboration running smoothly.
 Testers add to this value by ensuring that we develop quality code and the product we deliver will actually work.

 The goal here isn’t to bill people for more time but to pool our resources and help them deliver the best possible product.
 That’s also why we include the clients we work with in our social events, whenever possible.
 By building strong relationships with our partners both in and out of the office, we can be sure to see improved results in our teamwork as development moves forward.